-If the appeals court agrees with the lower court’s decision, the case ends, unless the losing party files another appeal to an even higher court.
-Mesothelioma lawsuit appeals can sometimes be dismissed entirely by an appellate court, meaning there is no basis for appeal and the original ruling stands.
+If the appeals court agrees with the lower court’s decision, the case ends unless the losing party files another appeal to an even higher court.
+Mesothelioma lawsuit appeals can be dismissed entirely by an appellate court, meaning there is no basis for appeal and the original ruling stands.
 The highest court to appeal a mesothelioma verdict is the United States Supreme Court.
-If the Supreme Court upholds the original verdict, the case ends as there are no other courts to make an appeal.
+If the Supreme Court upholds the original verdict, the case ends.

 What Happens When a Mesothelioma Lawsuit Appeal is Approved?

-In civil cases, such as mesothelioma lawsuits, an appeal does not automatically overrule the original trial’s judgment.
+In civil cases, such as mesothelioma lawsuits, an appeal does not automatically stall payment to the winning side.
 The winning party can enforce the appellate court’s decision by ordering the judgment to be executed.
-The appealing party can also file a supersedeas bond, which will prevent further action on the judgment until the appeal is over by guaranteeing that the appealing party will pay or abide by the judgment on the appeal if the verdict is not reversed.
+Likewise, the appealing party can file a supersedeas bond, which will prevent further action on the judgment until the appeal is over but also guarantees that the appealing party will pay or abide by the original judgment if the verdict is not reversed.